 “Mass amounts of American children are being diagnosed with a possibly fictitious disease; even worse they are being prescribed addictive and lethal drugs for it.

-The ‘disease’ is known as Attention Deficit Hyperactive Disorder (ADHD).
+The ‘disease’ or rather condition, is known as Attention Deficit Hyperactive Disorder (ADHD).
 The disease is said to be a common behavioral disorder.
 It is said to affect over 10% of school age children.
 It is characterized by the inability to direct one’s complete focus and concentration on one thing at a time.
 It is also often characterized by excess hyperactiveness.
 If you were to ask me, I would say that children are hyper and energized naturally.
 Of course, the average child isn’t going to be enthusiastic about taking a math test, and chances are you’re probably not going to get their full attention either.”

 We know that children are hyperactive, some more than others, and perhaps that’s how some kids are just meant to be.